 DUI Charge With No Insurance and Effects on Your Drivers License

 If you have been pulled over and were driving without insurance in addition to having a blood alcohol content level over the Ohio legal limit of 0.08, then this factor will no doubt be considered by both the prosecutor as well as the sentencing judge when it comes to the decision to prosecute you for the DUI offense and what sentence you will receive if convicted.

 This is certainly a complicated and very serious legal situation because the potential penalties associated with a DUI include a range of potential sentences.
 For instance, a first DUI carries with it the possibility of 3 days to 6 months in jail, fines between $375 to $1,075, criminal license suspension of 6 months to 3 years, and no possibility of obtaining limited driving privileges within 15 days of conviction.
 As you can see, this leaves a considerable amount of discretion for a judge in sentencing someone convicted of a DUI.
 In our experience, the sentencing judge is likely to treat someone harshly if he or she was also driving without insurance because the person was violating the law in two ways.

 The experienced Columbus criminal defense attorneys of Luftman, Heck & Associates have represented several Ohio drivers who have found themselves in the position of driving without insurance in addition to being charged with a DUI.
-If you have been pulled over for, arrested or charged with a DUI in Columbus, Ohio, call the highly skilled criminal defense attorneys of Luftman, Heck & Associates today at for a free and confidential consultation.
+There are options available to you too.
+If you have been pulled over for, arrested or charged with a DUI in Columbus OH call the highly skilled Columbus DUI lawyers of Luftman, Heck & Associates today at (614) 500-3836 for a free and confidential consultation.